 Our ratings reflect our assessment of the underlying asset portfolio's credit and cash flow characteristics, as well as our analysis of the transaction's exposure to counterparty and operational risks.
 Our analysis indicates that the available credit enhancement for the class A, B, and C notes is sufficient to mitigate the credit losses that we apply at the currently assigned ratings.

-Unlike FCT Ginkgo Compartment Consumer Loans 2013-1, which we rated in 2013, this transaction's securitized pool does not include personal loans or debt consolidation loans.
+Unlike the most recently rated transactions from the same originator, FCT Ginkgo Compartment PERSONAL LOANS 2015-1, this transaction's securitized pool does not include personal loans or debt consolidation loans.